DATAMATH CALCULATOR MUSEUM

 manufactured by Toshiba.

-RAM (Random Access Memory): The RAM is used as data memory and is used to store both variables, user programs and intermediate results.
+RAM (Random Access Memory): The Static RAM is used as data memory and is used to store both variables, user programs and intermediate results.
 This TI-85 makes use of SRM20256 manufactured by Suwa Seikosha, Japan.
 The capacity of the memory is 32k Bytes.

 DISPLAY: The two Toshiba T6A39 are column drivers for small-to-medium-sized dot matrix graphic LCD’s, while the T6A40 is a row driver.
 They are compatible with Z80 based CPU’s and drives displays with up to 80 columns, resp.
 68 rows.
 The display size of the TI-85 is 128 * 64 pixel, therefore a total of three drivers are necessary.